philosophers-stone/transform/README.md

     iex> data = %{:a => [a: :a], :b => {:c, :d}, "f" => [:e, :g]}
     iex> PhStTransform.transform(data, potion)
     %{:a => [a: "a"], :b => {"c", "d"}, "f" => ["e", "g"]}

+Note that only the values of any data structure are transformed.
+If an Atom is used as a key, it is not transformed by the Atom function.
+If we wanted to tranform the keys of a data structure, that would be done in the function for Keyword or Map, rather than Atom.

 ## Using PhStTransform